nibblesnbits/my-portfolio/conv/book.md

 Vel felt something in her chest she couldn't place.

 “I used to have more to give.
-I think.”
+I think," she said with a slight, somber purr.

 Gable leaned forward slightly, elbows on knees, eyes fixed on the unmoving water like it owed him a reflection he hadn’t earned yet.